MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 	- Plan for a short period of time when IRM will not be available on these servers

-	You can continue to use IRM on these servers with the Azure Rights Management service after the migration.
+	You can continue to use IRM on these servers after the migration.
 However, one of the migration steps is to temporarily disable the IRM service, install and configure a connector, reconfigure the servers, and then re-enable IRM.

 	This is the only interruption to service during the migration process.